Tertiary Studies and Careers

 Where can I study?

 The quality of teaching at LCS, the support of the staff and the reputation of both the French Baccalaureate diploma and the IB allow our students to access the best higher education institutions throughout the world.
 At LCS, the average ATAR (Australian Tertiary Admission Rank) in the French Baccalauréat during the past 5 years has been 97.72, and the IB average has been 85.44 (UAC table conversion).
 The ATAR is used by Australian universities to rank and admit applicants into their programs.
-The ATAR result can very depending on the university and the program students are applying for.
+The ATAR result can vary depending on the university and the program students are applying for.

 Educational Guidance - PRIO